“Failed to Initialize SD Card” Error: Causes, Risks, and Professional Recovery Solutions

 Severe File System Corruption

-This is a very common cause.
-The card’s file system – the directory structure that organizes files – may be heavily damaged due to:
+A very common cause.
+The card’s file system (directory structure) may be heavily damaged due to:

 • Sudden power loss during operation.